DigitalPublishingToolkit/Money-Lab-Reader/docs/1_4-Rushkoff.md

 <http://www.wired.com/dualperspectives/article/news/2009/06/dp_opensource_wired0616>.

 Young, Robert.
-‘Giving it Away: How Red Hat Software Stumbled Across a New Economic Model and Helped Improve an Industry’, in
+‘Giving it Away: How Red Hat Software Stumbled Across a New Economic Model and Helped Improve an Industry’, in Chris DiBona, Sam Ockman, and Mark Stone (eds), *Open Sources: Voices from the Open Source Revolution*, Sebastopol: O’Reilly, 1999.

 [^1]: Robert Young, ‘Giving it Away: How Red Hat Software Stumbled
-    Across a New Economic Model and Helped Improve an Industry’, in Chris DiBona, Sam Ockman, and Mark Stone (eds) *Open Sources: Voices from the Open Source Revolution,* Sebastopol, Ca.: O’ Reilly, 1999,
+    Across a New Economic Model and Helped Improve an Industry’, in Chris DiBona, Sam Ockman, and Mark Stone (eds), *Open Sources: Voices from the Open Source Revolution,* Sebastopol, Ca.: O’ Reilly, 1999,
     p.
 118.